 Wintertime presents many challenges for employees throughout the state.
 Ice and snow make driving more tedious at the very least.
 At the very worst, roads can become dangerous, making the odds of an injury far more likely.
 Even when exercising caution while driving, walking, or performing work-related duties, an injury can still occur.

 If you slip and fall in the course of fulfilling employment obligations, you may be able to recover worker’s compensation benefits for any injuries you suffer.
 Here, we’ll go over the rules to take into account when filing a work injury claim for a slip and fall accident.

 Illinois Laws for Ice

 First off, it’s important to note the rules Illinois has in place governing ice and snow.
-Property owners are not held liable for natural accumulations of snow and therefore cannot usually be sued for slip and fall accidents arising out of winter weather.
+Property owners are not held liable for natural accumulations of snow and therefore cannot usually be sued for slip-and-fall accidents arising out of winter weather.
 The exception is where ice and snow accumulation are unnatural, such as from leaks, spills, or snow removal efforts.

-In a case where one slips and falls on the job, this means there are likely no third-party claims that can be filed.
+In a case where one slip and falls on the job, this means there are likely no third-party claims that can be filed.
 This would apply if, for instance, you slipped in the lobby of a client’s office and injured your lower back.
 They are not held liable for the wet floor if it resulted from natural snowfall and therefore cannot be sued, so your only path is to file a workers’ compensation claim.